13-15 December 2020 // New Orleans, Louisiana

 Leadership is an integral competency for our profession.
-The leadership development of our institutions’ students is an important and ongoing process that requires commitment from both students and staff.
-Student affairs professionals and other university administrators play an essential role in coordinating, shaping, and evaluating the leadership development of their students by designing leadership courses and programs, creating co-curricular opportunities, and utilizing emerging technologies.
+The leadership development of students is an important and ongoing process that requires commitment from both students and staff.
+Student affairs professionals and other university administrators play an essential role in coordinating, shaping, and evaluating the leadership development of students by designing leadership courses and programs, creating co-curricular opportunities, and utilizing emerging technologies.
 The Leadership Educators Institute (LEI) has a rich history of convening professionals committed to leadership development for nearly 10 years.

 A partnership between ACPA, NASPA, and the National Clearinghouse for Leadership Programs (NCLP), LEI provides a unique opportunity for all professional levels within our field to engage in critical dialogue to promote positive sustainable change on their campuses.

 The Leadership Educators Institute creates a space for student affairs administrators, scholars, and practitioners to discuss and advance current leadership topics, such as:

 - Modern leadership theories and models including new research, applications, and critical perspectives

 - Innovative and inclusive curriculum, pedagogy, and strategies for leadership studies courses

 - Assessment and evaluation of leadership programs, student development, and learning outcomes

 - Future directions in leadership education and development based on widely-used studies and standards such as the Multi-Institutional Study of Leadership, CAS, and ILA Guiding Questions

 - Unique co-curricluar program models and high-impact practices including those with cohort and multi-year engagement, distance and online learning, service-learning, mentoring, and global experiences